Southern Crab Nebula: History of observations

-Another designation that it has been recorded for this object is WRAY-16-47.

-In 2008, an investigation of the Southern Crab with its symbiotic (astronomical term) star was published.
+In 2008, an investigation of the Southern Crab with its symbiotic star was published.
 The study used imaging and spectroscopic data from space and Earth-surface telescopes including Hubble and VLT observatories.
 The ESO defines a symbiotic star system as "binaries in which a small hot star (white dwarf or main sequence star) orbits around a red giant star.
 These systems are often surrounded by an envelope of gas or dust; those with gas are known as S-types and those with dust as D-types."